 There may be occasions throughout the school year when the students may "dress up" for the day.
-Students are expected to dress appropriately and follow guidelines given for the attire appearance to the event.
-Students who dress inappropriately may be asked to change into a uniform.
+Students are expected to dress appropriately and follow attire guidelines given for the event.
+Students who dress inappropriately may be asked to change into a uniform (see below).